uwuclxdy/uwuweb/docs/project-outline.md

 ## 9. Future Extension Hooks

 - `/api/` endpoints isolated for easy REST upgrade.
+- Documentation of public functions in the `project-functions.md` file.
+This file exists so you don't need to read the code to understand what the functions do.
+It is a good idea to keep it up to date, so you don't have to read the code every time you want to understand what a function does.

 ## 10. Comments & Code Structure

 - NO inline comments.
-- Short description of each function in the function header (max 1-2 lines).
+- Short description of each function in the function header (max 1-2 lines), including datatypes of function arguments and datatypes of what a function returns.
 - Functions consolidated in role-specific `[subfolder]_functions.php` files (e.g., `admin_functions.php` for admin subfolder).
 - Each page file includes the appropriate centralized functions file and contains only processing logic with function calls.
 - Every source file starts with header block containing: purpose explanation, relative path to that file.